nsider4/DesktopSudoku/README.md

 - Fully functional Sudoku Game
 - Optimal and Interactive UI
 - Menu Bar with items to create new game and change difficulties
+- New Game Button will create new game in current difficulty
 - Mistakes system with counter
 - Local Storage Game Data Management (if closed with a game in progress it will open the same one when executed again)